Mishka Colombo

 Samantha Haring

 I make quiet paintings in a noisy world.
 My work is an intimate meditation on humble objects and the detritus of studio life.
-I promote a reengagement with the mundane while creating a moment of reflection for the viewer.
+I aim to promote a reengagement with the mundane while creating a moment of reflection for the viewer.

 Amy Beth Wright